 The height of a cabinet body is the basis of individual kitchen planning.
 With us, you have three different heights to customize an ergonomic kitchen.
 The planning on kitchen cabinet heights, benchtop thicknesses and plinths will fit the most structural conditions, and of course, the kitchen will be designed individually and ergonomically.

 More space, More storage.

-Four-raster kitchen system ensures a sleek, clean and modern kitchen design on elevation view.
-This method splitting the base cabinet into four equal portions.
+A Four-raster kitchen system ensures a sleek, clean and modern kitchen design on elevation view.
+This method splits the base cabinet into four equal portions.
 Therefore, our three kitchen systems 768 mm, 780 mm, and 800 mm gives three different single drawer heights: 192 mm, 195 mm and 200 mm.

 For our Scandi plywood kitchens, 768 mm is our lowest cabinet body, this system is suitable for old houses that need extra toe-kick space to scribe to fit; also a lower cabinet body will bring better ergonomics for shorter people.

 The 780 mm kitchen system has been used by many German kitchen manufacturers.
 The system splits a drawer unit into 6 small equal drawers, and each one is 130 mm in height.
 The limitation of this small drawer is the smaller internal storage, for example, the top drawer may not allow you to put cups or similar size containers in it.
 Therefore, instead of using the 6-raster method on a 780 mm cabinet, we use the 4-raster method to create four equal drawers.

 If you love the extreme sleek, tidy and Scandi look of a kitchen, this 800 mm 4-raster system will exclusively help you to achieve this goal.
 This kitchen system is the same as IKEA Metod, each drawer height is 200 mm, plus a shallow 80 mm – 90 mm plinth and 12 mm benchtop, it creates an elegant Scandi design to your kitchen space.